Malena-duck/ada-template-website/README.md

   <img src="./assets/img/Runtime_evolution.png" />
 </p>

-(new graph needed ED) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Around the 1915s we can see there was variation in runtime duration with a few ups and downs ocsillating around 60 minutes.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Around the 1915s we can see there was variation in runtime duration with a few ups and downs ocsillating around 60 minutes.
 As time went on however we can see a steadily increase in film duration until the 1960s where the median duration of films plateaued around 100 minutes and has remained there ever since.
-Take note that the 25th and 75th quantiles (grey area) also plateaued with the median.
+Take note that the 25th and 75th quantiles (blue area) also plateaued with the median.

 So nowadays movies have little variation in their runtime, but can we be sure it is the right one?